-GOVERNMENT FACILITY - A structure or parcel of land the use of which is governmental, as defined in RSA 674:54.
-As stated therein, the use, construction or development of land owned or occupied, or proposed to be owned or occupied, by the state, university system, or by a county, town, city, school district or village district, or any of their agents, for any public purpose which is statutorily or traditionally governmental in nature.
+GOVERNMENT FACILITY - A structure or parcel of land the use of which is governmental, as defined in RSA 674:54, including facilities owned and operated by the federal government.
+As stated therein, the The use, construction or development of land owned or occupied, or proposed to be owned or occupied, by the state, university system, or by a county, town, city, school district or village district, or any of their agents, or the federal government, for any public purpose which is statutorily or traditionally governmental in nature.